0x4007/travel-stipend/memory-bank/progress.md

 - Some cities lack cost of living information
 - Need fallback strategy for missing data

+🐛 **Scraper Reliability**

+- Google Flights UI can change, breaking selectors
+- Some destinations fail to scrape consistently
+- Need for more robust error handling and recovery

 ### Low Priority

 🐛 **CSV Format Sensitivity**